mahuntington/data-science-notes/python.md

 1. Create a list
 1. Access an element of a list
 1. Perform a set of commands depending on a situation
+1. Get user input
 1. Repeatedly perform a set of commands
-1. Get user input
+1. Use a for loop

 ## Print a message